- Degrees & Programs

 - All students must complete the entire M.S. graduate program of study within a six-year period (as established by the Graduate School).

 The Graduate Certificate in Information Systems is available to those students who complete the fifteen credits of required courses listed above under the MS Information Systems graduate degree program.
 All of the required courses should be available to the student through distance technologies at least once within any one year period.
 If one of the courses has been waived due to previous course work or acquired skills, students will be required to take an appropriate replacement course as specified by the graduate coordinator in consultation with the MSIS graduate faculty.
-With rare exceptions, students desiring to acquire the Graduate Certificate in Information Systems should apply for formal admission to the MS Information Systems program.
-If a student is unable to complete the full MS within a reasonable period of time (such as due to the inconvenience of traveling to campus to complete some courses), the student may request of the graduate coordinator that they be awarded the Graduate Certificate in Information Systems in lieu of completing the MSIS.
+Students desiring to acquire the Graduate Certificate in Information Systems typically should apply for formal admission to the MS Information Systems program.
+If a student is unable to complete the full MS within a reasonable period of time, the student may request of the graduate coordinator that they be awarded the Graduate Certificate in Information Systems in lieu of completing the MSIS.
 Alternatively simply complete the Graduate Certificate Application available through the appropriate link at Apply

 Students have access to state-of-the-art computer labs and software.
 MSIS students are also provided with shared work space and a student lounge in Room 137 Boardman Hall.
 The department maintains a range of database, GIS, statistical and programming software for teaching and research support.
 Compilers and software development environments are available for common programming languages including C++, and Java, fast prototyping environments such as Visual Basic, and Prolog.
 The department has educational site licenses for Oracle, ESRI software, Intergraph GIS and CAD software, Smallworld GIS, Idrisi and Mapinfo.